WendyShi001/MDF_Final_Project/README.md

 1. **Download Raw Data**
       - Visit the [NYC TLC Trip Record Data page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
       - Download six monthly yellow taxi data from **August 2024 to January 2025**
+        - `yellow_tripdata_2025-01.parquet`
+        - `yellow_tripdata_2024-12.parquet`
+        - `yellow_tripdata_2024-11.parquet`
+        - `yellow_tripdata_2024-10.parquet`
+        - `yellow_tripdata_2024-09.parquet`
+        - `yellow_tripdata_2024-08.parquet`
+        - **Note**: These data are not included in the git repo

 2. **Set Up Cloud Storage**
+      - Create a Project in Google Cloud Console
+      - Go to your project, under Quick Access, click on Cloud Storage
+      - Under Buckets, click on the plus sign to create a bucket with default setting
-      - Create a Google Cloud Bucket and upload the six raw files
+      - Upload the six raw files

+4. **Run Preprocessing**
       - Connect the Cloud Storage with BigQuery

-3. **Run Preprocessing**
+        - Go to BigQuery Workbench, under `create new`, select SQL query
+        - In the Explorer panel, click `Add data`, select Google Cloud Storage, and manually connect the SQL Workbench to your storage bucket.
-      - Use `BigQuery_Preprocessing.sql` to clean and prepare the data in Google BigQuery
+      - Upload all code from `BigQuery_Preprocessing.sql` in SQL Workbench to clean and prepare the data in Google BigQuery
       - The preprocessing includes:
         - Created hourly panel for Manhattan zones
         - Generated hourly timestamps for the target date range